zeevo/zeevo.io.old/content/articles/2021-11-14--what-are-NFTs/index.md

 ## What an NFT is not

-There is a common misconception that NFTs are _literal_ images distrbuted on the Ethereum Blockchain.
+There is a common misconception that NFTs are _literal_ images distributed on the Ethereum Blockchain.
 This is absolutely not the case.
 The vast majority of NFTs minted are high quality PNG or JPEG file formatted pictures that exist off of the Blockchain (this is commonly referenced as being **off-chain**).
 The community has chosen the [IPFS system](https://en.wikipedia.org/wiki/InterPlanetary_File_System) to help in the integrity of NFTs.
 For all intents and purposes, this is a good decision.
-The IPFS (Interplanetary File System), is a distrbuted database of files similar to that of Bit Torrent.
+The IPFS (Interplanetary File System), is a distributed database of files similar to that of Bit Torrent.
 Files are uploaded permanently and are assigned an **IPFS Hash**: A unique ID for each file.
 IPFS operators help provide integrity to files by backing up portions of the entire IPFS.
 Together,